 Validators are expected to run an attestation service, which involves sending text messages on behalf of the network.
 In TGCSO validators are expected to send text messages to the US, Europe, Australia, Mexico, Argentina, the Philippines, and Kenya.
 Instructions on how to set up this service is provided in the “Getting Started: Running a Validator instructions.

 2. “Master Validator Challenge”: Validator OPSEC & Performance (Phase 3)

 To participate in the audit, you will complete a list of tasks where each completed task will award you points.
-Completing the entire list will add up to 120 points.
-Your multiplier boost will be the number of points you earn turned into a percentage.
-For example, 30 points earned by completing tasks will be treated as a 30% boost.
+Completing the entire list will add up to a certain number of points.
+Your multiplier boost will be the number of points you earn, scaled to a number between 0 and 100.
+For example, 30 scaled points earned by completing tasks will be treated as a 30% boost.
 This boost amount will be applied to your entity’s total cGLD balance at the end of TGCSO.

 For example if you have 1000 cGLD at the end of TGCSO and a boost of 30% your total balance will become 1000*1.30 = 1,300 cGLD or a total of 1,300 BTUs (for the leaderboard).